 - In a small bowl combine flour, baking soda and salt; set aside.

 - In a large bowl, combine brown sugar, butter and vanilla; beat until creamy.
 Add egg; beat well.
 Gradually add flour mixture; mix well.
-Stir in 1 1/3 c. chocolate chips and nuts.
+Stir in nuts, if using.

 The original recipe says to bake for 23 to 25 minutes.
 Not sure why I followed directions, because I always underbake; buuuuuut I baked for 23 minutes.
 They turned out a tad too ‘done’ and brown for me, which is why I didn’t bring them in to share with my coworkers.
 I changed the recipe above to reflect a lesser cook time.
 Trust me – you’ll thank me.